Tana Toa: Culture

 However, only Inner Kajang tribe live in full customs of Ammatoa.
 The tribe are known for their motto Kamase-masea, or a simple living and reluctance to adopt many conveniences of modern technology.
 For them, technology objects can have negative impacts on their lives, because they undermine the sustainability of natural resources.
 The tribe people always wear black clothes, such as pants that almost touch knees, sarong, robe, and headband.
 These people also practice occultism as part of their animistic worship.
 They are referred to as the indigenous people of Kajang.

 The simplicity is also applied to their residence.
 All houses in Tana Toa are stilt houses constructed and made of the same material made of wood with roofs of straw.
 All houses even face the same direction facing the west.
 The bathroom is located in front of the house and without doors.

 Kajang people do not recognize social stratification, they assume men are all equal.
 They also assume that they are the oldest Konjo, and regard their territory as the Centrum of all descendants of the traditional Konjo people.

 The word Ammatoa or Amma Toa is a Konjo word for Old Father.
 It means that the Kajang tribe is led by a Ammatoa figure (Tribal chief).
 A successful candidate to replace previous Ammatoa is chosen through a long and complicated process.
 The tribe believe that the chosen Ammatoa receives instructions from Turae Ra'na (God).
 He must also be able to recite a series of myths and genealogies flawlessly without ever having studied them.
 Ammatoa society hold the Patuntung belief, a belief for sustainability of forest ecosystems.
 The Ammatoa position is for life, and is replaced only when the incumbent dies.

 The main source of life for Kajang tribe is agriculture and plantations.
 Most of the men working in farms or paddy fields during the day to meet the needs.
 When planting season arrives they flock to the fields that are located a few kilo-meters from their homes.
 They use horses as transportation to the rice fields and water buffaloes for plowing the fields.
 People who do not have farms or fields usually work for the owners of the fields.
 Women usually work at home weaving fabrics.
 They weave fabrics to be used to make black sarongs called Tope Le'leng.
 They also sell the woven fabrics to visitors as additional revenue.

+History

+During the Darul Islam rebellion local Islamic commander tried to impose strict version of the Sharia law on the village, leading to its members forming a self-defense militia Dompea.
+The militia was eventually defeated in 1957 leading to forced suppression of some tribal religious practices during the occupation.